 I unrolled the first pastry and the length of the dough reminded me of something.
 Could it be?
-Yes indeed.
-Serendipity.
-The unrolled pastry was nearly identical in size to a strip of Boss Hog’s bacon.
-This was going to be interesting.
+Yes indeed…utter serendipity.

 Chocolate and PB, MOVE OVER, baby!